 There are several branches of Blood Bikers up and down the country made up of volunteers who give up their own time for the benefit of their communities.

-Among them includes the Severn Freewheelers (SFW) branch in Manchester, which deploys three motorcycles on the road every night of the year, including bank holidays and weekends and currently make in the region of 400-500 drop-offs per month.
+Among them includes the Severn Freewheelers (SFW), which deploys three motorcycles on the road every night of the year, including bank holidays and weekends and currently make in the region of 400-500 drop-offs per month.